 The most recent study (Christo Research Systems, 2015) focused on all patients from the Netherlands who entered Castle Craig between July 2011, and December 2012, and stayed in treatment for at least one day.
 233 patients met these criteria, of whom 158 were successfully contacted (70.9% of the sample, comprised of 130 males and 28 females).
 This study measured not only severity of drinking or drug taking as an outcome measure, but also used the Christo Inventory for Substance-misuse Services (CISS; Christo, Spurrell, & Alcorn, 2000).
-The CISS is a validated, single page outcome evaluation tool completed by drug/alcohol service workers either from direct client interviews, or from personal experience of their client, supplemented by existing assessment material.
+The CISS is a validated, single page outcome evaluation tool completed by drug / alcohol service workers either from direct client interviews, or from personal experience of their client, supplemented by existing assessment material.
 It comprises a ten item scale, in which each item is scored 0 (no severity), 1 (moderate severity), or 2 (severe severity), and covers social functioning, general health, criminal involvement, drug / alcohol use, psychological functioning, and ongoing support.
 The minimum score is 0, and the maximum is 20.
-The CISS is used in Scotland (Effective Interventions Unit, 2001), and England and Wales (Audit Commission, 2002).
+The CISS is commonly used in Scotland (Effective Interventions Unit, 2001), and England and Wales (Audit Commission, 2002).

 The results from this study suggested that, of the 158 patients who were successfully followed up, 116 were totally abstinent (73.4% of the sample), 129 showed only low problem severity and were classed as a 'good outcome' (this is defined as a CISS score of under 6; 81.6% of the sample), and 145 showed any reduction in levels of dysfunction, as given by CISS score reduction (91.8% of the sample).
-So even if all those who could not be contacted had relapsed (the worst case scenario), then the totally abstinent rate at 1 year was 44%, and 73% were achieving a 'good outcome' based on the problem score.
-These are still good results.
-A score of under 6 was chosen as the boundary for a 'good outcome' or 'low problem severity' because Christo, Spurrell, and Alcorn (2000) had previously identified that a threshold of 6 or under had correctly predicted 88% of outcomes for drug users assessed the month before follow-up.
+A score of under 6 was chosen as the boundary for a 'good outcome' or 'low problem severity' because Christo, Spurrell, and Alcorn (2000) had previously identified that a threshold of 6 or under had correctly predicted 88% of outcomes for drug users assessed the month before followup.
 However, it was also found that alcoholics tend to score one point lower than drug addicts on the CISS scale, and therefore the threshold was moved from 6 and under, to under 6.
 The mean intake CISS score of the 158 patients who were followed up was 9.6 (SD = 2.2).
 The average CISS score at follow up was 3.4 (SD = 3.1).
-This reduction was statistically significant, t(157) = 23.6, p < .001, indicating an increase in average general functioning following treatment.
-Interestingly patients who were readmissions to Castle Craig were significantly more likely to have good outcomes than those who were first admissions, $\chi^2(1) = 4.3$, p = .04.
+This reduction was statistically significant, t(157) = 23.6, p < .001,indicating an increase in average general functioning following treatment.
+Interestingly patients who were readmissions to Castle Craig were significantly more likely to have good outcomes than those who were first admissions, $\chi^2(1) = 4.3, p = .04$.
 This is a notable finding because it supports the idea that longer, repeated treatment may be beneficial, and that if a patient relapses further treatment is an effective option.